• Skip to primary navigation

 FAQ & Expert Tips:

-Can I make this bundt cake gluten-free?
+Can I make this chocolate bundt cake gluten-free?

 I haven't personally tried it, but it may work with a 1:1 Gluten-Free Baking Mix like Bob's Red Mill.
-However, subbing all-purpose flour for gluten-free flour such as almond or coconut flour will not work in this recipe.

-Can I make this bundt cake oil-free?
+Can I make this vegan bundt cake oil-free?

-I haven't tried it and, personally, I wouldn't recommend it.
 Using oil makes the cake super tender.
-Especially when it comes to a bundt cake, you really want to follow the recipe exactly as written because of the long back time.
-If you reduce the moisture by a significant amount (aka reducing the oil or sugar), the cake will likely come out too dry.
+Especially when it comes to a bundt cake, you really want to follow the recipe exactly as written because of the long baking time.

-What makes a vegan chocolate cake moist?
+What makes this vegan chocolate cake moist?

 A few things make this cake stay moist despite the really long baking time!